01 / GATHER

 The next step is to research and brainstorm.

-Conduct field interviews/ethnographic research, personas, user flows, competitive analysis, mind mapping, card sorting, IA.
+Conduct field interviews/ethnographic research, personas, user flows, user journeys, competitive analysis, mind mapping, card sorting, IA.
 Lots of sketching.

 03 / WIREFRAME/PROTOTYPE

 We can begin to sketch out some ideas for wireframing (from lo to hi-fidelity).
 The process starts on paper then I use Sketch, Illustrator, Photoshop and Invision to create the clean, more refined prototypes.
-Get feedback from stakeholders.
+Time permitting, we'll create lo-fi prototypes using paper, or sketches.

 04 / VISUAL DESIGN